artcom/gom-client-objc/README.md

 ![Setting the GOM root](https://github.com/artcom/gom-client-objc/raw/master/documentation/images/screenshots/1_settings.png)

-Startup - The demo app offers input fields for GOM node or attriute and a value.
+Startup - the demo app offers input fields for GOM node or attriute and a value.
 Four buttons below represent the commands you can send to the GOM:

  * Retrieve
  * Create